 For smaller devices, something as simple as a shoe box lined with heavy-duty aluminum foil can do the trick.
 Alternatively, you can wrap your devices in several layers of foil, which also functions as an effective means of protection.

 If you are considering building your own Faraday cage, make sure to check out this article and other resources with detailed building instructions.

 Purchasing a Faraday Cage

 You may already have a store bought Faraday cage ready to go and not even be aware of it – your microwave oven.
 While most people are familiar with their microwave’s ability to keep radiation in, few are aware that a microwave can also keep radiation out.
 To test your microwave’s effectiveness, unplug it (this is an essential first step, do NOT attempt this exercise while the microwave is plugged in) and run the cell phone test discussed in the previous section, How Can the Efficacy of Faraday Cages Be Tested?

 There are also anti-static bags, available in a variety of sizes, that can protect against electrostatic discharge and are easy to store in your get home bag.

-How Effective is a Faraday Cage?
+How Effective are Faraday Cages?

 The effectiveness of your Faraday cage in protecting your devices against an EMP is dependent on a number of factors, including the origin of the EMP, how far your Faraday cage is from the EMP, and the type of rays emitted by the EMP.

-High frequency waves require smaller holes in the meshing while short-range EMPs contain gamma rays and xrays that cannot be blocked by only a single layer of heavy-duty foil.
+High-frequency waves require smaller holes in the meshing while short-range EMPs contain gamma rays and X-rays that cannot be blocked by only a single layer of heavy-duty foil.
 To fully protect against EMPs from radiofrequency weapons, thick sheets of metal are required.